-The importance of creating a photographic series | Photofocus
+The importance of creating a photographic series or study

 Become more cohesive

-Your Instagram feed will look more cohesive.
+Your social media feed will look more cohesive.
 If you are on social media, particularly Instagram because of the way the images are presented, you will be presenting a much more focused group of images.
 Your image as a photographer will look much more polished and professional.
-I’ve been doing a series of nine on my Instagram feed for quite some time.
+I’ve been doing a series and studies of nine on my Instagram feed for quite some time.
 It helps me focus also on what images to choose to edit and present as I go through my archives and as I’m out shooting.

 Get out of a slump

-Having a series (or several) to work on can make it easier to get out of a slump.
+Having a series or creating studies (or several) to work on can make it easier to get out of a slump.
 It happens to all of us — we don’t feel like going out and creating images.
-By having a series to work on, it can give us the needed nudge to either go back through our archives, find and post-process old images that fit within the series or gives us a reason to just get out and take specific shots for the series.
+Having a series to work on, can give us the needed nudge to either go back through our archives, find and post-process old images that fit within the series or give us a reason to just get out and take specific shots for the series.
 Either way, it helps get the creative juices flowing again.

 With so many beautiful options in this world to photograph it can be overwhelming to choose what to focus on.
 Take the time to choose one or two subjects and create your own series.
-Doing this can be a great way to learn more about what you love to capture, what you see around you and help you to be more present in the moment when you are out creating images.
+Doing this can be a great way to learn more about what you love to capture, what you see around you and help you to be more present at the moment when you are out creating images.
 Art is everywhere.

-Do you create a series?
-We’d love to see them, share your links in the comments.
+Do you create a series or subject studies?
+We’d love to see them, share them in our Photofocus Community.

+I really see things different when I go back and look again, at different times of the day and certainly depending on the weather.

+Excellent point Theo – thank you for that.
+So many contributing factors to how something looks and how a scene presents itself.